 Don’t you know what the next step is?
 A Garmin watch with cellular or LTE connectivity.
 You could do all of this without a smartphone.

 A kids watch was launched recently called Garmin Bounce.
 That one upgrades a bit the cellular functionality.
 So the company is making gradual steps towards a proper cellular watch.
 Could 2023 be the year we finally see this?
 Let’s hope so.
-In that case we might see a more expensive cellular and cheaper non-cellular version of Venu 3.

 5. Multiple size options (once again)

 Unlike the original, Venu generation 2 comes in two sizes.
 The Venu 2 Plus, on the other hand, has a 43mm diameter body.
 So you’re back to a single size.

 Reintroducing the two sizes as an all-purpose smartwatch makes sense.
 And as the regulatory listing implies, this will occur.

 Venu 2 Plus is an expensive watch that usually costs $499.
 That’s right up there with an Apple Watch or a Samsung Galaxy Watch.

 Components are becoming more affordable, as evidenced by the prices of the Garmin Forerunner 955 and 255.
 Despite a significant increase in functionality, these are no more expensive than their predecessors.

 If Garmin wants to be more competitive in the general smartwatch market, it must work to keep the Venu 3 affordable.
 Reduce the selling price by $50-$100 while maintaining the current price point for the cellular version (if there is one).

 Like this article?
 Subscribe to our monthly newsletter and never miss out!